-- 1 Select the user(s) you want to delete and click the Delete button at the bottom of the Users tab. - 2 Click Yes to confirm deletion.
+- 1 In the Administration module Users tab, select the user(s) you want to delete and click the Delete button at the bottom of the page. - 2 Click Yes to confirm deletion.
 Change Control Management deletes the user(s) from the application.

-Associating Users with Applications
+Associating Applications with Users